oracle-devrel/cd3-automation-toolkit/docs/commonissues.md

 **1. I am getting 'Permission Denied' error while executing any commands inside the container.**
 <br>

-When you are running the docker container from a Linux OS, if the outdir is on the root, you may get a permission denied error while executing steps like createAPIKey.py.
+When running the docker container from a Linux OS, if the outdir is on the root, a permission denied error may occur while executing steps like createAPIKey.py.
 In such scenarios, please follow the steps given below -
 <br><br><u>Error Screenshot:</u>

 ![image](../images/commonissues-1.png)